Disaster Medicine Handbook: A Quick Reference

 When I (Dennis) first tried to enter the world of disaster medicine, I was overwhelmed.
 There were so many concepts, terms, and an alphabet soup of acronyms.
 The resources were scattered.
 I found many overly “academic” and difficult to read.
 There’s got to be a better way to do this.

-The Disaster Medicine Handbook provides essential information for effectively dealing with any disaster.
+The Disaster Medicine Handbook: A Quick Reference provides essential information for effectively dealing with any disaster.
 Our contributors aim to explore the vast trove of existing disaster medicine material and turn it into high-quality, concise, engaging, and pertinent summaries of what you need right now.
 The “chapters” are bite-sized and easy to digest with links to other resources should you want to learn more.
 Read and learn at your own pace.

 Why We’re Different